ad3ller/emonitor/docs/source/configure.rst

     port = COM8
     timeout = 1

 The settings in the `DEFAULT` section are shared by all of the devices.
-These can be assigned using the ``set`` sub-command.
+These can be assigned using ``emonitor set``.

 ::